jmcob/jmxi.art/README.md

-# oc
+# JMxi

-These are my first projects as becoming a web developer.
-Please be kind !
-You'll find my CV and some school projects, nearly everything i did from the beginning of my short career !
+these are my non-work project.
+You can still find my worl projects a my /oc repository.

 Thanks for giving me some advice !